PeterDrennan/GettingData-CleaningData/CodeBook.md

 * Merge files with proper data labels that are readable.

-* Created two data sets using write.table function.
-Uploaded to GitHub - [Final Tidy Dataset](https://github.com/PeterDrennan/GettingData-CleaningData/blob/master/Desktop/final.tidy.data.txt), and [Tidy Datset- RAW](https://github.com/PeterDrennan/GettingData-CleaningData/blob/master/Desktop/tidydata.txt)
+* Created a data set using write.table function.

 ## Technical Details

-* Use the following packages in R - data.table.
+* Use the following packages in R - data.table, and plyr

-* Functions used grep, cbind, rbind, write.table, gsub, read.table, & merge.
+* Functions used cbind, rbind, write.table, gsub, read.table, order, aggregate & merge.

 ##Variables